Pilotless Systems Detachment "Typhoon": History

 In August 2024, the unit was already operating on the frontlines and on 10 August 2024, two Russian tanks were destroyed by the unit, similarly, some Russian aerial vehicles were also destroyed by the unit's FPV drones.
+In May 2025, it was redesignated as a special forces battalion within the 41st Pilotless Systems Regiment "Pilum" of the 1st Azov Corps of the National Guard of Ukraine.

-The unit's FPV drones already operating on the frontlines would be followed with multirotor, aircraft-type and strike UAVs.
+In November 2025, Typhoon gained international fame for establishing the first all-women combat crew (бойовий екіпаж) of Ukrainian drone operators.

 Command

 The commanders of the unit are veteran special operatives from various special purpose units of the National Guard of Ukraine: